ubclaunchpad/LP-website/src/docs/Recruitment/overview.md

 Once the deadlines close, the leads will go over all applications and sort them in their categories.
 Each lead takes into account several factors when looking at your application.
 Please check the applicant screening guidelines if interested.

-Ultimately, applicants are considered for only one team; if interest is expressed, it's also factored in.
+Ultimately, applicants are considered for only one team; if interest is expressed, it's factored in.

+#### Next Steps

 To provide flexibility, we allow different next steps for our leads based on the project.

-#### Next Steps

 - Returning members: will be sent an email with the project they will be working on
 - Accepted applications: